-Since qualification, however, Laura has concentrated her time predominantly on providing quality advice and assistance at the police stations and appearing on a daily basis in the Magistrates’ Court.
-In this time she has gained and maintained an excellent reputation as an advocate, boasting an impressive acquittal rate when it comes to trials as well as securing notable results when dealing with sentences, bail applications and various ancillary applications.
+Laura also provides extremely professional advice and representation at the police station and appears on a regular basis in the Magistrates’ Court.
+In this time she has gained and maintained an excellent reputation as an advocate, boasting an impressive acquittal rate when it comes to trials, as well as securing notable results when dealing with sentences, bail applications and various ancillary applications.

 She understands that, to many, finding themselves on the wrong side of the law is a daunting and often overwhelming experience, and dedicates much of her time to addressing these issues.
 Her priority is to ensure that each client receives confident, professional and accurate legal advice within a context that provides them with the maximum amount of reassurance and support.
 Her experience ensures that the best possible outcome is reached in each and every case.